-Not necessarily – it depends on the nature of the conviction and when it occurred.
-We carry out Garda checks as part of our application process, so we’d advise you to declare and discuss any convictions as soon as possible so we can decide whether it’ll affect your application.
-Any information you share will remain confidential.
+Not necessarily it depends on the nature of the conviction and when it occurred.
+We carry out Garda vetting as part of our application process, so we would advise you to disclose any convictions as soon as possible so we can discuss with you whether it will affect your application.
+All information you share will remain confidential.

-What sort of checks will be carried out on me and my home?
+What sort of checks will be carried out?

-If I’m going to be the main foster carer, do you need to carry out checks on my partner?
+If I am going to be the main foster carer, do you need to carry out checks on my partner?

 Can a child I foster share a bedroom with one of my own children?

-No. We’ll only place a child in a home where he or she will have their own bedroom (unless they are a young sibling group).
+FFI will only place a child in a home where he or she will have their own bedroom.

 Can I still go out to work and be a foster carer?

-In some cases though, it’s still possible for you to continue working in a part time, highly flexible role.
+It is possible for you to continue working providing there is flexibility within the role.
 This will depend on your individual circumstances and will need to be discussed with one of our fostering advisors.
-For more information, please call us on 1850 211593.

 Can I choose how long I want children and young people to stay with me?

-During the assessment process, we’ll sit down with you to discuss what types of fostering will suit you best.
-It isn’t always possible to know exactly how long a child will stay with you, but we’ll keep you updated as much as we can.
+During the assessment process, we will discuss what type of fostering will suit you best.
+It is not always possible to know exactly how long a child will stay with you, but your Link Social Worker will keep you updated as much as they can.

 Can I choose which age group or sex I would prefer to foster?